MykolaVaskevych/ul-timetable-companion/README.md

 - Scrapes timetable data from the UL timetable website
 - Display timetable in JSON or tabular format
 - Save timetable to a JSON file
-- Generate beautiful visual timetable as PNG images with multiple themes:
+- Generate beautiful visual timetable as PNG images with multiple themes
-  - Light Mode
-  - Dark Mode
-  - Blue Theme
-  - Sepia Theme
-  - Purple Theme
-  - Green Theme
-  - High Contrast
 - Export timetable to calendar format (iCalendar .ics)
 - Options to import to Google Calendar and Outlook
 - Credentials management: